HETIC-MT-P2021/aio-group2-proj01/CONTRIBUTING.md

 Note that multiple commits often get squashed when they are landed.

 ### Commit message guidelines
 A good commit message should describe what changed and why.
-The Electron project uses [semantic commit messages](https://conventionalcommits.org/) to streamline the release process.
+The ElmBum project uses [semantic commit messages](https://conventionalcommits.org/) to streamline the release process.